National Drug Shortages:

 SUMMARY

-- The number of active drug shortages is 253, the lowest number since early 2022 and down from an all-time high of 323 in the first quarter of 2024.
+- The number of active drug shortages is 223, trending up for the second quarter in a row, but significantly lower than the all-time high of 323 in the first quarter of 2024.

-- Workload required to manage shortages, including work to change pharmacy automation and electronic health records, adds to the challenges of pharmacy staff shortages.
+- The workload required to manage shortages, including work to change pharmacy automation and electronic health records, adds to the challenges of pharmacy staff shortages.

 Selected Links of Interest